 It was a great hour to watch how everything flows, there’s logs to be kept, PSAs to be read, station IDs to be played, and a clock to be watched.

 It’s quite more organized than DS106 radio!
 I’m grateful to Brant for the time and answering my peppered questions.
 Even if I do not go on the radio here, I do have a chance to do some community radio back in Payson, AZ.

 top / featured image cc licensed (BY-SA) flickr photo by cogdogblog: http://flickr.com/photos/cogdog/16244434618

-The post "Sitting in on Stormy Mondays Blues Radio Show at CFBX" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2015/02/blues-radio-show-at-cfbx/) on February 2, 2015.
+The post "Sitting in on Stormy Mondays Blues Radio Show at CFBX" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2015/02/blues-radio-show-at-cfbx/) on February 2, 2015.